mog96/Seed/README.md

 # Seed
 Original implementation by Bryant Chen (Github @bryantc99).
 Some updates made by Mateo Garcia (Github @mog96).

+Usage:
+- Game administrator loads the admin page: https://intense-sands-23697.herokuapp.com/admin.
+- Users load the user landing page: https://intense-sands-23697.herokuapp.com/?mid=us1&aid=2.
+  - 'mid' stands for MTurk ID.
+  - 'aid' stands for assignment ID.
+- Users enter their MTurk ID (which should be pre-filled) and click 'OK' to advance to a waiting screen.
+- Game administrator starts a 'session'.
+She selects a type of session (US-US, India-India, US-India, India-US), specifies a number of users to be included in the session, and clicks 'OK'.
+A new session appears under the 'Sessions' header at the bottom of the page.
+  - `TODO: Combine US-India and India-US?`
+  - `TODO: Only show 'Sessions' header when at least one session has been started?`
+- Users selected to join a session see a 'Proceed' button appear on their waiting screen, and click it to advance to the game instructions.
+- Users read the instructions and click 'Continue' at the bottom of the page to enter the instructions quiz.
+- Users are presented four consecutive screens, containing six questions in total.
+Users must get at least a score of 66% (four out of six questions correct) in order to proceed to the game.
+  - Users who score below 66% exit the game and are taken to a 'Thank You' page.
+- Users are then asked to complete a game tutorial.
+The tutorial is comprised of example screens form the game.
+Users play one example 'round' as a worker, and one example 'round' as an employer.
+- When users have completed the tutorial, they are presented a waiting screen, which states that they are being matched with an opponent.
+- On the admin page, the word 'READY' will appear next to the MTurk ID of users who have completed the game tutorial.
+- When all users are marked 'READY', the game administrator can click 'Start Game' to begin a game.
+  - `TODO: Only show 'Start Game' button when all users are ready?`
+- Once a user has been matched with an opponent selected at random from the group of users in the session, the user begins a round of the game as either an employer or a worker.
+- Each user will play an equal number of rounds as a worker and as an employer.
+The number of rounds is determined by the number of users in the session.
+- At the end of the game, users are presented a 'Thank You' screen, which states the amount they will be paid.
+Each user is paid for the points earned in one round as an employer and one round as a worker, each selected at random from the rounds played.
+This page directs users back to MTurk.
+  - `TODO: Implement 'direct back to MTurk'.`
+  - `TODO: Implement payment for two randomly selected rounds (one as employer, one as worker.`

 ## Server-side
 ### `webserver.py`
 Webserver.py houses the main backend infrastructure.
 It hosts three types of WebSocket connections.
 One for the session waiting room, one for the game waiting room, one for the game itself.